KumananMahalingam/Proofr/README.md

 ### Why geometric marker placement instead of trusting the model's coordinates

-This was the hardest problem in the project, and the fix survived the migration untouched.
+This was the hardest problem in the project.

 The obvious approach — ask the vision model for the `(x, y)` of each step and draw a checkmark there — fails badly.
 Vision models are strong at *reading* content and